michoko999/Instant-Gaming-Giveaway/README.md

 ## 🛠️ Installation [Python]

-1) Install the latest version of Python
+1) Download the libraries

+ Execute install library.bat
-2) Download the libraries - In the terminal do the command :
+ or do the command below in a terminal:
 ```
   pip install -r requirements.txt
 ```

+2) Run Giveaway_IG.py

+ Execute run.bat
-3) Run Giveaway_IG.py - In the terminal do the command :
+ or do the command below in a terminal:
 ```bash
   python Giveaway_IG.py
 ```